senecajs/senecajs.org/src/pages/plugins/index.md

 [cms-npm-downloads]: https://img.shields.io/npm/dm/seneca-cms.svg?style=flat-square
 [cms-npm-url]: https://npmjs.org/package/seneca-cms

 Provides a simple content management system.
-Use to create a more specialized system that fits your needs.
+Use it to create a more specialized system that fits your needs.
-Handles the management of unique entities in a system in a more coarse fashion than using the Entity API directly (which is used internally by this plugin).
+Handles the management of a system's unique entities in a more coarse fashion than using the Entity API directly (which is used internally by this plugin).

 ### [Settings](https://npmjs.org/package/seneca-settings)